FAQ

 What does the net income forecast show?

-It includes a central forecast path and discounted expected income values based on that projection.
+It includes a central forecast path and discounted expected-income diagnostics based on that projection.

 What are the shaded bands?